tangram/eve-arango/README.rst

 Features
 ========

-- Supports CRUD operations for using ArangoDB as a document store
+- CRUD operations for using ArangoDB as a document store
 - Supports the same operations on edge documents for managing relations
+- Filtering based on AQL syntax
+- Pagination and sorting

 Not supported (yet):

 - Proper graph queries
-- Sorting
 - Versioning
 - Projection
 - Aggregation